 Youth Advisory council

-The council will initially meet virtually on the 2nd and 4th Monday of each month from 7:30–8:45pm and you are required to attend and participate in both.
+The Council meets virtually on the 2nd and 4th Thursday of each month from 7:30–8:45pm.
+Members are required to attend both sessions.